dnepochitoj/don_pub/README.md

 ## Installation

-No special steps are required until it noticed explicitely
+No action is required until explicit instructions are given.

 ## Usage

-No special steps are required until it noticed explicitely
+No action is required until explicit instructions are given.

 ## Credits